mucsci-students/2023sp-420-G-J-IFY/StyleGuide.md

 #
 # PARAMETERS:
 #   arg1 : int
-#     - an example integer parameter
+#     - An example integer parameter
 #   arg2 : int, optional
-#     - an example string parameter
+#     - An example string parameter
 #
 # RETURNS:
 #   bool
-#     - a boolean return type
+#     - A boolean return type
 #
 # RAISES:
 #   Exception
-#     - if arg1 is less than or equal to o
+#     - If arg1 is less than or equal to 0
 ################################################################################
 def functionName(arg1 : int, arg2='defaultVal' : str) -> bool:
     if arg1 > 0: